-Part II of Annex A "Presentation Library" describes "Mariner's Navigational Objects" for route planning and route monitoring chartwork, and for adding mariner's and manufacturer's information to the SENC.
+Part II of the Presentation Library in Annex A describes a few "Mariner's

+Navigational Objects" for route planning and route monitoring chartwork, and for adding mariner's and manufacturer's information to the SENC.
 The descriptions are in the same format as chart objects, in order to avoid the ECDIS having to deal with two differently coded types of data.
 The colours, symbols, categories and display procedures that apply to all these objects are included in Part I of the Presentation Library, along with the procedures for chart objects.